cksystemsteaching/selfie/manuscript/encoding.md

 # 3. Encoding {#encoding}

 Information, whatever it is, needs to be encoded in bits for a computer to handle it.
 Since `selfie.c` is a sequence of characters let us first look at how characters are encoded.
+After that we explain how sequences of characters form larger constructs such as strings, identifiers, and even whole numbers and machine instructions and how they are encoded and also decoded on the machine.

 ## Characters